 I had been here before on numerous occasions, but somehow the views from Mccaig’s Tower over to the Isle of Mull never grow old.
 Oban is still one of my favourite places in Scotland.
 There is a lot to do and see in and around Oban, so you could easily spend several days in the area – but even just a few hours are enough to steal your heart.

 Our driver Charlie dropped us off in the middle of town, next to the Columba Hotel and the famous seafood restaurant Eeusk, which I’ve been told is not only great for seafood, but also for lunch with sea views.
 Being vegan though, we headed off to one of the few options in town that we could locate with the Happy Cow app: The Little Potting Shed Cafe.

-The cafe has been running for around 2 years and has loads of vegetarian and vegan options, like soup, sandwiches, salads and lots of cakes.
+The cafe has loads of vegetarian and vegan options, like soup, sandwiches, salads and lots of cakes.
 It is a little tucked away on John Street, difficult to find even with Google Maps, but it’s worth the hunt and great wee spot to get away from the crowds – and Oban sure gets crowded with tour groups and summer vacationers!

 Unfortunately, we had to move on.
 After 1.5 hours in Oban, we got back on the bus and started the second leg of our journey.
 We drove further north, first over the bridge of Connel, then along the shores of Loch Linnhe, a sea loch of around 31 miles length.